u451f/almanac.article19.org/scripts/README.md

 To get it, you need to request access from Article 19. https://drive.google.com/drive/folders/1PUX8ScmtlrJGZFORlT9DCioo2ErnVyES?usp=sharing

-Individual files will need to be named `affilations-{working group acronym}.csv` in a directory indicated by `affiliations_path` in `config.py`.
+Individual files will need to be named `affilations-{working group mailing list name}.csv` in a directory indicated by `affiliations_path` in `config.py`.

 This `{working group acronym}` should match the identifier of the working group _mailing list_.